 Change as follows:

-Subclause CTR with CBC-MAC Protocol (CCMP) specifies the CCMP, which provides data confidentiality, authentication, integrity, and replay protection.
-CCMP is mandatory for RSN compliance.
+Subclause CTR with CBC-MAC Protocol (CCMP) specifies all variants of CCMP, which provide data confidentiality, authentication, integrity, and replay protection.
+CCMP-128 is mandatory for RSN compliance.

 CCMP is based on the CCM of the AES encryption algorithm.
 CCM combines CTR for data confidentiality and CBC-MAC for authentication and integrity.
 CCM protects the integrity of both the MPDU Data field and selected portions of the IEEE 802.11 MPDU header.

 The AES algorithm is defined in FIPS PUB 197-2001.
-All AES processing used within CCMP uses AES with either a 128-bit key or a 256-bit key and a 128-bit block size.
+All AES processing used within CCMP uses AES with either a 128-bit key (CCMP-128) or a 256-bit key (CCMP-256)and a 128-bit block size.

 CCM is defined in IETF RFC 3610.
 CCM is a generic mode that can be used with any block-oriented encryption algorithm.
-CCM has two parameters (M and L)., and CCMP with a 128-bit key uses the following values for the CCM parameters:
+CCM has two parameters (M and L)., and CCMP-128 uses the following values for the CCM parameters:

 — M = 8; indicating that the MIC is 8 octets.